corda/corda/docs/source/node-flow-hospital.rst

      The time is hard to document as the notary members, if actually alive, will inform the requester of the ETA of a response.
      This can occur an infinite number of times.  i.e. we never give up notarising.
 No intervention required.

-   * ``SQLTransientConnectionException``:
+   * **Internal Corda errors**:
-     Database connection pooling errors are dealt with.
-If this exception occurs, the flow will retry.
-After retrying a number of times, the errored flow is kept in for observation.
+     Flows that experience errors from inside the Corda statemachine, that are not handled by any of the scenarios details above, will be retried a number of times and then kept in for observation if the error continues.

 .. note:: Flows that are kept in for observation are retried upon node restart.